architect/arc.codes/public/guides/upgrade.md

 Architect 7 retains full backward compatibility for existing Architect 6 projects by continuing to deploy the same API type as you're currently using.

-**tl;dr – if you have an existing Architect 6 project, you can continue to deploy that project with Architect 7.
+**tldr – if you have an existing Architect 6 project, you can continue to deploy that project with Architect 7.
 No breaking infrastructure changes will be applied by Architect 7 unless manually and explicitly opting in.
 However, Sandbox may be broken for your local workflows and testing until you specify which API type you're using; [see breaking changes](#architect-7-breaking-changes)**

 ### Other changes